ris21/Design-and-configure-a-highly-available-3-tier-Architecture-on-AWS/README.md

 3. Set Up Security Groups;
   -Four security groups were created (bastionSG, appserverSG, webserverSG and dbSG)
 4. Launched EC2 Instances for the web server, app server and bastion host);
-  -Bastion Host; launched in PublicSubnet1 with public IP, assigned Bastion Host SG.
+  -Bastion Host; launched in Public Subnet with public IP.
-  -Web Server: launched in PublicSubnet1 with public IP, with user data to install Apache.
+  -Web Server: launched in Public Subnet with public IP, with user data to install Apache.
-  -App Server: launched in PrivateSubnet1, with user data
+  -App Server: launched in PrivateSubnet1, with user data to install mariaDB.